 Smart Museum of Art

-Nestled on the University of Chicago campus in Hyde Park, the Smart Museum houses more than 15,000 artworks, ranging from European paintings and Asian arts to contemporary and modern art.
+Nestled on the scenic University of Chicago campus in Hyde Park, the Smart Museum of Art houses more than 16,000 artworks, ranging from European paintings and Asian arts to contemporary and modern art.
 This is also home to The H. C. Westermann Study Collection, which is one of the most significant public collections of artwork and archival material related to the artist’s life and work.
 Bonus: the Smart Museum is free.
-Find out more about the collections and special exhibits.